ubarsc/python-fmask/doc/source/index.rst

     fmask_usgsLandsatTOA.py -i ref.img -m LE7*_MTL.txt -o toa.img
     fmask_usgsLandsatStacked.py -t thermal.img -a toa.img -m LE7*_MTL.txt -s saturationmask.img -o cloud.img

+If the thermal band is empty (for Landsat8) then it is ignored.

 Sentinel2
 ^^^^^^^^^

-The command line scripts supplied can process a Sentinel2 granule from the image directory.
+The command line scripts supplied can process a Sentinel2 level 1 granule from the image directory.
 Here is an example of how to to this::

     gdalbuildvrt -resolution lowest -separate allbands.vrt S2*_B0[1-9].jp2 S2*_B1[0-2].jp2